larsandreae/Coursera_Capstone/Capstone Project Report (1).md

 ## 1. Introduction / Business Problem

-### Assessing the distribution / usage of Foursquare in different German cities
+### Assessing distribution / usage of Foursquare in German cities

 #### Background
-Foursquare is relying on users to add, describe, rate,... places.
+Foursquare relies on users to add, describe, rate,... places.
-It is **not** a widely used service in Germany.
+It is not a widely used service in Germany.
 Therefore, the database is probably not as big as some competitors' databases.

 #### Business problem

-What can a data scientist / user expect from a comparison of German cities of different size and location using Foursquare?
-Which types of venues can a data scientist / user use for his comparison at all?
+How much and what type of Foursquare Places data can a data scientist use to compare German cities?

-Can one identify cities or clusters of cities for promoting the use of Foursquare to widen the user base?
+Can one cluster the cities by their population size, location and Foursquare data into groups to enable data scientist to decide which cities are better suited for comparison than others?

+In which properties do the city clusters differ?

-Can one identify types of venues that are under-represented and that should be added to the Foursquare database?
+Can one derive city clusters that could be targets for an ad campaign to promote the usage of Foursquare?

 ##### Stakeholders